LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

      RAJA::forall<RAJA::cuda_exec<BLOCK_SIZE>>( range, [=] __device__ (int i) { ... } );

-   Without this, the code will not compile and generate compiler errors indicating that a 'host' lambda cannot be called from 'device' code.
+   Without this, the code will not compile and generate compiler errors indicating that a 'host' lambda cannot be called in 'device' code.

    RAJA provides the macro ``RAJA_DEVICE`` that can be used to help switch between host-only or device-only CUDA compilation.